maxperry/photometrypipeline/README.md

 ### Photometry Pipeline for RATIR, RIMAS and LMI

-PhotoPype is a pipeline for image reduction and photometry, written in Python (2.7), and designed to process frames taken with the following instruments:
+PhotoPipe is a pipeline for automated reduction, photometry and astrometry, written in Python (2.7), and designed to process imaging data from the following instruments:

 * [RATIR](http://butler.lab.asu.edu/RATIR/): the Reionization and Transients Infrared/Optical Project.
 * [RIMAS](https://lowell.edu/research/research-facilities/4-3-meter-dct/rimas/): the Rapid infrared IMAger Spectrometer.